simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-and-risks-of-using-biometric-authentication/index.en.md

 toc: true
 draft: false
 description: "Learn about the benefits and risks of using biometric authentication for access control, including enhanced security, privacy concerns, and best practices for implementation."
-tags: ["biometric authentication", "access control", "security", "privacy", "data protection", "GDPR", "HIPAA", "false positives", "false negatives", "multi-factor authentication", "system testing", "security policies", "efficiency", "convenience", "unique identity", "streamlined workflows", "vulnerabilities", "risk mitigation", "user experience", "cybersecurity"]
+tags: ["biometric authentication", "access control", "security", "privacy", "data protection", "GDPR", "HIPAA", "false positives", "false negatives", "multi-factor authentication", "system testing", "security policies", "efficiency", "convenience", "unique identity", "simplified workflows", "vulnerabilities", "risk mitigation", "user experience", "cybersecurity"]
 cover: "/img/cover/Animated_illustration_of_a_persons_hand_using_a_fingerprint.png"
 coverAlt: "An animated illustration of a person's hand using a fingerprint scanner to access a secured area, with a person's face and iris also visible in the background."
 coverCaption: ""